 The main difference is that settlement cracks generally don’t get wider with time, nor are they bigger on one side than the other.

-In either case, if you spot any of these problems its worth getting in touch with your home insurer and having a qualified surveyor look at the problem to limit the damage.
+In either case, if you spot any of these problems it’s worth getting in touch with your home insurer.
+Plus you could have a qualified surveyor look at the problem to limit the damage.

 Heave is a separate problem which is often covered under the same insurance guidelines as subsidence.